How to combat large-scale counterfeit networks

-We look at one of the most critical pieces in the anti-counterfeiting landscape, clustering, and how an intelligence-led approach allows brands to shut down large-scale counterfeiting networks (clusters) for good.
+We look at one of the most critical pieces in the Brand Protection landscape – clustering – and how an intelligence-led approach allows brands to shut down large-scale criminal networks (clusters) for good.
 For Euro 2016 (the football European Championships for our non-Europe based readers) we have conducted a similar piece of research that details the distribution networks and clusters of counterfeit football jerseys.

 Due to the complex nature of clusters, we break this down into two articles.
 In this post we explain why clustering is significant, re-evaluate the same cluster discovered during Euro 2016 and present our key findings.
 Our second post provides a deeper analysis of the cluster, exploring it in detail and explaining how best to combat it.

 Clustering is the technique of connecting seemingly unconnected infringers to one another and creating a network demonstrating the size and scope of the problem.
 This identifies large scale infringers / counterfeit networks operating online and offline, uncovers their business models and allows enforcement at scale, causing maximum damage to illegal operations.

 Our re-evaluation of the cluster monitored during Euro 2016 showed that it is still active and utilising a similar business model with their use of distribution and promotion channels.
 It contained many domains, email addresses, social media accounts and even offline information such as real-life identities.

 Whilst the business model remained the same, the e-shops they use to sell the shirts had changed.
 Many that we had previously identified had been closed down and re-opened under slightly varied URLs, containing the same contact information.